-- For this to be true, you’d need to metabolize alcohol faster than the average person.
-A bottle of 5% beer, a glass of wine or a shot of spirits will produce a blood-alcohol level of about 25 mg/100 ml for a man and about 35 mg/100 ml for a woman.
-Most people can metabolize about 15 mg/100 ml of alcohol per hour.2 Also, your blood alcohol will continue to increase after your last drink, reaching its peak about an hour later.
+For this to be true, you’d need to metabolize alcohol faster than the average person.
+A bottle of 5% beer will produce a blood-alcohol level of about 22 mg/100 ml for a 190 lb man and about 33 mg/100 ml for a 150 lb woman.4 Most people can metabolize about 15 mg/100 ml of alcohol per hour.5 Also, your blood alcohol will continue to increase after your last drink, reaching its peak about an hour later.

 There’s nothing you can do to sober up faster

 - You’ve heard all the tricks—take a cold shower, drink strong coffee, have an energy drink, run or dance around—but in reality, there’s nothing you can do to speed up how fast your body metabolizes alcohol.

 The 0.08% alcohol limit doesn’t cover everything